har-in-air/ESP32_MULTI_METER/README.md

 This gate signal can come from the Device Under Test (DUT) or other external trigger.

-## Device Under Test Example
+## Example D.U.T.

 The DUT is an ESP32 development board running an Internet connectivity test.

 The power supply is a fully-charged 18650 Li-Ion battery.

-On reset, the DUT ESP32 executes the following cyclical sequence :
+On reset, the DUT ESP32 executes the following sequence :
 1. Connects to a WiFi Internet Access Point as a station
 2. Connects to a Network Time Protocol (NTP) server to get local time
 3. Enters deep sleep for 5 seconds
 4. Restarts

-The DUT ESP32 is periodically active for approximately 2.5 seconds and then in deep-sleep for 5 seconds.
+The DUT ESP32 is periodically active for approximately 2.4 seconds, and in deep-sleep for 5 seconds.

 The DUT ESP32 uses a GPIO pin to set the meter gate signal high on restart, and resets the gate signal just before going to sleep.

+## Manually triggered capture

-This is an example of an 8-second manual capture.
-The capture was manually triggered approximately half-way during the DUT ESP32 deep-sleep interval.
+This is an example of an 8-second manually triggered capture.
+The capture was triggered approximately half-way during the DUT ESP32 deep-sleep interval.

 <p align="center" width="100%">
 <img src="docs/capture_8s_manual.png">
 </p>

-The DUT load current when the ESP32 is in deep sleep is ~10mA.
-This is due to the USB-UART IC and LDO regulator on the development board.
+We can see that the DUT load current is ~10mA when the ESP32 is in deep-sleep.
+This residual current is due to the USB-UART IC and LDO regulator on the DUT ESP32 development board.

-In active mode, we can see high current pulses (> 450mA) corresponding to WiFi radio transmission bursts.
+When the DUT ESP32 is active, we can see high current pulses (> 450mA) corresponding to WiFi radio transmission bursts.

+## Gated capture

 This is an example of gated capture.
 It records the load current & voltage only while the DUT ESP32 is active.